clowdr-app/clowdr/README.md

 Now, configure the application in the _Settings_ tab.

-1. Configure `Allowed Callback URLs` (comma-separated)
+1. Configure `Allowed Callback URLs` (comma-separated) (The format/suffix of these urls should not be altered.)

    For example, you should include `localhost` and optionally your Netlify app url(s), if you have set up Netlify: